lindaprotocol/grpc-gateway/README.md

 # Update code
 ```
-go get -u github.com/tronprotocol/grpc-gateway
+go get -u github.com/lindaprotocol/grpc-gateway
 ```

 # Usage

-1. Make sure your Tron grpc serivice has been started on `localhost:50051`  , **you can visit [How to build](http://wiki.tron.network/en/latest/The_TRON_Network.html) for starting Tron service.**
+1. Make sure your Linda grpc serivice has been started on `localhost:50051`  , **you can visit [How to build](http://wiki.linda.network/en/latest/The_LINDA_Network.html) for starting Linda service.**
-2. Get the source code and change word dir (Strongly suggest update your code before you start the service on your server)
+2. Get the source code and change word dir (Slindagly suggest update your code before you start the service on your server)

 ```
 # download project
-go get -u github.com/tronprotocol/grpc-gateway
+go get -u github.com/lindaprotocol/grpc-gateway

 # change to project dir
-cd $GOPATH/src/github.com/tronprotocol/grpc-gateway
+cd $GOPATH/src/github.com/lindaprotocol/grpc-gateway
 ```

 3. (Optional) Generate gRPC stub and reverse-proxy.
 Make sure you have installed protoc